rinnely/GaphHashtagsNets/README.md

 this will scrape tweets using the query and generate a graph of the hashtags used in tweets.

-if you already have the subsets of hashtags you cant explore them.
+If you already have the subsets of hashtags you can explore them.

-run JIDOKA and wirite the file that contains the subsets of hashtags. nt, et, iso, comm and vis parameters are optional
+Run JIDOKA and wirite the file that contains the subsets of hashtags. nt, et, iso, comm and vis parameters are optional

     python JIDOKA.py --sets ./proyecto/sets_culiacan.txt  --nt 2 --et 1